Irving Personal Injury Lawyer

 Interactions between Civil Claims for Damages and Criminal Charges

 The other source of personal injuries is criminal acts.
 These can include assaults, kidnappings, incidents of arson, or homicides.
 Defendants who intentionally inflict injuries are liable to provide compensation to their victims.
 However, it is almost certain that the District Attorney will pursue a concurrent criminal case.

 It is important to understand how these two cases may interact.
 First, a criminal court can never order a defendant to provide compensation to a victim for personal injuries.
 To receive these payments, victims of crimes must pursue separate civil claims on their own initiative.

-An Irving personal injury lawyer could help people to pursue cases that arise out of acts of intentional violence.
+An Irving lawyer could help people pursue personal injury cases that arise out of acts of intentional violence.

-An Irving personal injury attorney could help you to pursue these payments.
+An Irving personal injury lawyer could help you pursue these payments.
 In the case of accidents, they can gather the evidence that proves a defendant to be negligent and responsible for your losses.
 In situations involving criminal acts, an attorney works to track the outcome of any criminal case to see if a conviction may serve as evidence in your civil claim for damages.
 Every personal injury case has a time limit, and this will vary based on the type of claim.
-Contact an Irving personal injury attorney today to get started on your case.
+Contact our team today to get started on your case.